Gateworks/atf-newport/docs/plat/marvell/cgx.md

 There are cases where some boards do have PHY integrated with SFP/QSFP slots.
 Code flow is little different for this case.

 **TODO**

+## 9. User interface commands to change FEC via ethtool

+ > ethtool --show-fec ethX

+-- The above command provides the supported FEC types for a particular ethernet interface

+ > ethtool --set-fec ethX encoding <rs | baser | off>

+-- The above command provides option to user to change FEC type for a particular ethernet interface.
+Allowed FEC types depends on the protocol.